 1. About StaticFrame¶

+StaticFrame is an alternative dataframe library built on an immutable data model.
 StaticFrame is not a drop-in replacement for Pandas.
 While some conventions and API components are directly borrowed from Pandas, some are completely different, either by necessity (due to the immutable data model) or by choice (offering more uniform, less redundant, and more explicit interfaces).
 As StaticFrame does not support in-place mutation, architectures that made significant use of mutability in Pandas will require refactoring.

 Please assist in development by reporting bugs or requesting features.
 We are a welcoming community and appreciate all feedback!
 Visit GitHub Issues.
 To get started contributing to StaticFrame, see Contributing.